nikhilm/uvbook/source/filesystem.rst

 What does require management is the actual bytes, which have to be allocated and freed by the application.

-To demonstrate streams using pipes, here is a simple tee utility using libuv.
+To demonstrate streams we will need to use ``uv_pipe_t``.
+This allows streaming local files [#]_.
+Here is a simple tee utility using libuv.
 Doing all operations asynchronously shows the power of evented I/O. The two writes won't block each other, but we've to be careful to copy over the buffer data to ensure we don't free a buffer until it has been written.

 The program is to be executed as::